GeorgeHahn/Avalon/README.md

 STATUS:

   This project is under active development.
-Some circuit boards have been ordered and/or arrived for testing.
-  Some prototyping has been completed to verify some aspects of the design and develop firmware.
-  ASIC communication works and more work i sunderway to improve reliability.
   Firmware has been developed and now released under the terms of the GPLv3 license.
-  A new cgminer-klondike repo has been created for development with only changed files echoed here in cgminer directory.
+  A new cgminer-klondike repo has been created for development with only changed files echoed here in the cgminer directory.
-  An initial cgminer driver release has been pushed for testing.
+  The first prototype board indicated several areas for improvement and a second "Final Beta" is being produced to test full functionality.
+  The cgminer-klondike driver and firmware have both been tested working, but need additional refinement and bug fixes to be ready for general release.

 TODO:

-  More hardware testing  including ASIC communication, chaining and overall board operation.
+  Bootloader firmware allowing updating via USB/I2C connection.

-  Testing and debugging I2C chaining firmware.
+  Integration and debugging of I2C chaining firmware.

-  Creating firmware configurations for K1 and K64 that optimize code.
+  Creating firmware configurations for K1, K16 and K64 that optimize code.

-  Combined USB / I2C bootloader firmware.

   Set up HEXMATE scripting to insert serial# for supporting I2C arbitration.

-  Write cgminer driver and support for other host miner software.

-  Integrate cgminer into the repository properly for ARM cross compiling as right now it's not forked.

-  Testing cgminer with driver on a Raspberry Pi for a low-cost, low-power platform.

   Testing with a TL-WR703N router containing purpose built OpenWrt firmware.